“A wise man will hear and increase in learning, and a man of understanding will acquire wise counsel.” Proverbs 1:5

 - I want to live stuck.

-…, we live that way by losing wise perspective.
+…we end up living that way when we stop seeking wise counsel.
 We may become a know-it-all.
 We stop asking for help and pretend like we have it all together.
 We can even make others feel small by showing them how big we are and how much we know.

 When we live in the above mindset, we head in a direction that leads to foolishness.